scala/scala3/docs/_docs/reference/experimental/typeclasses.md

 The proposed scheme has similar expressiveness to Protocols in Swift or Traits in Rust.
 Both of these were largely influenced by Jeremy Siek's PdD thesis "[A language for generic programming](https://scholarworks.iu.edu/dspace/handle/2022/7067)", which was first proposed as a way to implement concepts in C++.
 C++ did not follow Siek's approach, but Swift and Rust did.

-In Siek's thesis and in the formal treatments of Rust and Swift, type class concepts are explained by mapping them to a lower level language of explicit dictionaries with representants for terms and types.
-Crucially, that lower level is not expressible without loss of granularity in the source language itself, since type representants are mapped to term dictionaries.
+In Siek's thesis and in the formal treatments of Rust and Swift, type class concepts are explained by mapping them to a lower level language of explicit dictionaries with representations for terms and types.
+Crucially, that lower level is not expressible without loss of granularity in the source language itself, since type representations are mapped to term dictionaries.
 By contrast, the current proposal expands type class concepts into other well-typed Scala constructs, which ultimately map into well-typed DOT programs.
 Type classes are simply a convenient notation for something that can already be expressed in Scala.
 In that sense, we stay true to the philosophy of a _scalable language_, where a small core can support a large range of advanced use cases.